leeky/Bloody-CMS/README.md

 Roadmap
 -------

-* Allow admins to promote other users to admins
 * Allow the admin to sorting the pages and elements in the sidebar
 * Add a sponsorship module
 * Add avatars for the twitter authors